Up to 7.5% of all pregnant women may experience a thyroid condition known as postpartum thyroiditis.

 These diets do not necessarily need to (or should be) continued forever, but they may help calm down the inflammation and autoimmunity in your body in the postpartum period.

-Supplements play an important role in providing your body with nutrients it may be missing or with nutrients which may act to calm down inflammation and promote normal immune function.
+Supplements play an important role in providing your body with nutrients it may be missing or with nutrients that may act to calm down inflammation and promote normal immune function.

 The most commonly used (and safest in the postpartum period) include:

-- Zinc - This trace mineral also helps promote thyroid function but, perhaps more importantly, it's required for optimal immune function.
-Zinc is commonly used in "flu and cold" remedies because of these properties.
-Taking zinc in combination with selenium is a great place to start if you have postpartum thyroiditis.
+- Zinc – This trace mineral also helps promote thyroid function (9) but, perhaps more importantly, it’s required for optimal immune function.
+Zinc is commonly used in “flu and cold” remedies because of its properties.
+Taking zinc in combination with selenium is a great place to start if you have postpartum thyroiditis (10).
 Many women in the US may be at risk for zinc deficiency due to soil depletion and poor diets.

-- Curcumin - Curcumin, like fish oil, is helpful in reducing inflammation.
-Curcumin is the active ingredient in the spice turmeric and is well known for its ability to help balance blood sugar, help reduce inflammation, improve metabolic function and so on.
-Fish oil and curcumin can be used together or one without the other.
+- Curcumin – Curcumin, like fish oil, is helpful in reducing inflammation.
+Curcumin is the active ingredient in the spice turmeric and is well known for its ability to help balance blood sugar, help reduce inflammation, improve metabolic function, and so on (12).
+Fish oil and curcumin can be used together or without the other.
 The goal here is to just use something to help reduce inflammation.

 Supplements provide an added boost for your body to get the nutrients it needs, especially those which may be difficult to get from foods alone.